ros2/ros1_bridge/README.md

 In order to make the examples below portable between versions of ROS, we define two environment variables, `ROS1_INSTALL_PATH` and `ROS2_INSTALL_PATH`.
 These are defined as the paths to the installation location of their respective ROS versions.

-If you installed Noetic in the default location, then the definition of `ROS1_INSTALL_PATH` would likely be `/opt/ros/noetic`.
+If you installed Noetic in the default location, then the definition of `ROS1_INSTALL_PATH` will be `/opt/ros/noetic`.

 Building the bridge as described below requires you to build all of ROS 2.
 We assume that you have downloaded it to `~/ros2_galactic`, and that is where you plan on building it.